mikesmallhelp/padel-ranking/README.md

 - npm
 - npx
 - PostreSQL database
-  - padel-ranking/.env file configures the local database connection (change this for you value)
+  - padel-ranking/.env file configures the local database connection (replace this with your value)
 - psql client

 ### Installation